Please Wait!

 Little Wandle Keep Up/Catch Up for Phonics and Reading

 If you have concerns you should discuss these with someone in school.
 Initially, this is likely to be your child’s class teacher.
 It is always a good idea to make an appointment to speak to them by either contacting the school office or messaging them through Class Dojo.
 This will ensure that you have the necessary time, and will provide you with a dedicated opportunity to discuss your concerns.
 It is important that you tell them the reasons why you're concerned, and ask what will happen next.
 You may also want to speak to the school's special educational needs co-ordinator (SENDCo).
-Our school SENDCo is Miss M. Steele and Mrs S. Alcock can also provide SEND support and attend SEND meetings.
-You can contact either of these members of staff on 01782 567750 or by emailing the school office: office@st-chads-newcastle.staffs.sch.uk
+Our school SENDCo is Mrs S. Alcock.
+You can contact her on 01782 567750 or by emailing the school office: office@st-chads-newcastle.staffs.sch.uk

 The Governor with specific responsibility for SEND is Mrs Zoe Comley who visits the school regularly.